How Much Is My Life Insurance Policy Worth?

 Letting your policy lapse is technically an option, but isn’t recommended because you receive absolutely nothing for your policy.
 Instead of letting it lapse, you’re much better off surrendering your policy for a small cash sum or even better would be selling it through a life settlement.
 Even if you have a term policy, you may be able to convert it into a permanent type which would be eligible for a life settlement.

-Harbor Life Settlements is ready to help you discover the cash value of your life insurance policy.
-We’ll guide you through the life settlement process and answer any questions or concerns you may have.
+Harbor Life Settlements is ready to help you determine the cash value of your life insurance policy.
+We’ll guide you through the process and answer any questions or concerns you may have.
 We will verify your eligibility, provide you with a free cash estimate, and should you choose to sell — we will handle all of the work to make things as easy as possible for you while also helping you get the highest amount for your policy.

 About Harbor Life Settlements

 Each year, $200 billion of life insurance will lapse that could have been sold as a life settlement.
-A lot of people only consider the value of life insurance to be from the death benefit or cash surrender value, but selling through a life settlement can offer a return 4-11 times higher than what you may get from surrendering.
-Find out why our industry-changing technology and expert service are trusted by both leading institutions and small producers, then contact us or use our life settlement calculator for an instant estimate on the value you could potentially get from selling your policy.
+A lot of people only consider the value of life insurance to be from the death benefit or cash surrender value, but selling your policy through a life settlement can offer a return 4-11 times higher than what you may get from surrendering.
+Find out why our industry-changing technology and expert service are trusted by both leading institutions and small producers, then contact us or use our instant life settlement calculator for an instant estimate on the value you could potentially get from selling your policy.

 Recent Posts